Harshal-Git/MathsAndNumbers/README.md

 	-> Iterative approach
 	-> Recursive approach

-4. Find trailing 0s in factorial of a given number. (com.trailingZeros)
+4. Find trailing 0s in factorial of a given number. (com.trailingZerosOfAFactorial)

    -> Naive approach
    -> Efficient approach (more explained in readMe.txt)